jjhursey/pmix-swarm-toy-box/README.md

 ## Setting up and bootstrapping Slurm

-Similarly to the other tools discussed above, first place the source code of Slurm under the build/ directory:
+Similarly to the other tools discussed above, in the host, place the source code of Slurm under the _build/_ directory:

 ```
-cd $TOPDIR/build
+shell$ cd $TOPDIR/build
-git clone git@github.com:SchedMD/slurm.git
+shell$ git clone git@github.com:SchedMD/slurm.git
 ```

 Make sure that the Docker cluster has been started with the _start-n-containers.sh_ script as documented above.
 A Slurm configuration template and a generator script is provided.
 These scripts depend on the node information produced by the _start-n-containers.sh_ script.
 The _slurm.conf_ file needs to be generated at the host by the normal user (not root), before dropping into the first node: